 Researchers have looked to technology to overcome the obstacles brought on by the pandemic.
+The newest tech being used is A.I in market research.
 This sudden increase in technology usage has many researchers questioning where else technology can better their services, with many turning to Automated Intelligence to add a competitive edge.

 Automated Intelligence (or AI for short) gives computers the ability to ”perform tasks that normally require human intelligence, such as speech and image recognition, iterative learning and creative thinking”.
 AI has had an immediate impact on quantitative research, making formerly labor intensive processes that used to take multiple hours from several employees now only taking a few minutes of analyzation done by a single application.